zulip/zulip-terminal/README.md

 ## This is highly dependent on a suitable terminal emulator, and support in the selected theme
 ## Terminal emulators without this feature may show an arbitrary solid background color
 transparency=disabled

+## Editor: set external editor command, to edit message content
+## If not set, this falls back to the $ZULIP_EDITOR_COMMAND then $EDITOR environment variables
+# editor: nano
 ```

 > **NOTE:** Most of these configuration settings may be specified on the